National "Thank a Volunteer" Month

 Lead by Example, Lead by Mission

 According to Merriam-Webster, to lead by example is to act in a way that shows others how to act.
-As we work on developing the fourth installment of Camp Capacity, we have been...
+We have been inspired to tweak this saying for the nonprofits we mentor: lead by mission.

 Millennials in the News